 Grip, Glide and Ease of Use

 Honestly, it’s difficult to quantify an increased performance from the G3 Scala tip design, but there are no real downsides either.
 It makes sense that it glides better, it’s just hard to really measure because the skin glides well anyway and any reduction in friction is modest.
 That said, over the course of a long day, every little bit of help counts.
-The tip and tail connections are secure, reliable and ever-so-easy to use.
+I also believe that G3’s tip and tail connections are the best available – secure, reliable and ever-so-easy to use.